BShraman/apache-airflow-mcp-server/README.md

 - `What is the status of the example_bash_operator DAG?`

 **How it works:**
-- Claude Desktop sends your prompt to the MCP server.
+- Application sends your prompt to the MCP server.
 - The MCP server translates your request to Airflow's REST API.
-- Results are returned conversationally in Claude Desktop.
+- Results are returned conversationally in requested application.

 ---